 Regular communication will take place between school staff and parents on an informal basis as well as more formal meetings which will be scheduled throughout the year.
-We hold formal parent-teacher meetings at least once a term, but for children with specific needs, more regular meetings are planned and a home-school diary used, if appropriate.
+We offer formal parent-teacher meetings three times per year, but for children with specific needs, more regular meetings are planned and a home-school diary used, if appropriate.
 Weekly information sheets are sent home to inform parents of themes being taught and ideas to support learning.
 Regular curriculum meetings and parent workshops are held to support home-school links e.g literacy evenings and the family works programme.